irinagallagher/irinagallagher.github.io/index.md

 permalink:
 ---

-# Quick Start Guides to Installing and Connecting to ownCloud
+# Installing and Connecting to ownCloud
+# Quick Start Guides
 Use the following links to open the guide you are interested in:

 - [Administrator Quick Start](https://irinagallagher.github.io/admin/)